kyma-project/test-infra/README.md

 The `test-infra` repository contains the whole configuration of Prow.
 Its purpose is to replace the internal Continuous Integration (CI) tool in the `kyma-project` organization.

-If you want to find out what Prow is, how you can test it, or contribute to it, read the main [`README.md`](./prow/README.md) document in the `prow` folder.

-For more detailed documentation, such as installation guides, see the [`docs/prow`](./docs/prow) subfolder.
+For more detailed documentation on installation, configuration, development and testing, go to the [`docs/prow`](./docs/prow) subfolder.

 ## License